Can You Get Veneers During Pregnancy? What Should Be Considered?

 Veneers are not recommended in case of these diseases and pathological conditions.

-Five factors to consider before you place veneers during pregnancy
+Five factors to consider before veneer installation during pregnancy

 During pregnancy, the body of an expectant mother begins to undergo a serious change that affects the maxillofacial area.
-Therefore, to understand when it will be safe for you and your baby to place veneers, we recommend paying attention to 5 factors.
+To understand when it will be safe for you and your baby to have veneers installed, we recommend taking into account 5 factors.

 Which trimester?

-The first trimester (12 weeks) is the most important.
-At this stage, all the main processes related to fetal development are established.
+The first trimester (12 weeks) is of utmost importance.
+At this stage, all the main processes related to fetal development are being established.
 For example, the placenta and organs of the embryo are formed.
 In the first 3 months of pregnancy, you should be extremely cautious when it comes to any medical treatment.

 In my practice, I have met patients who have asked whether veneers should be removed while carrying a child.
 I want to reassure you right away that it is not necessary.
-What you need to do is to visit a doctor regularly and have a scheduled professional oral hygiene.
+I recommend you visit a doctor regularly, and have scheduled professional oral hygiene.

 Single stage implantation

 A CT scan or dental X-ray is performed at the preparatory stage to find possible hidden defects.
 A CT scan is preferable.
-The dentist gets a high-precision 3D picture, which helps him better assess the condition of the oral cavity.
+The dentist takes a high-precision 3D picture, which helps the dentist better assess the condition of the oral cavity.

-If necessary, any pictures (spot, panoramic, 3D) of pregnant women are taken on modern, digital equipment, which gives minimal radiation exposure – one picture should not affect the fetus’s development.
+If necessary, any pictures (spot, panoramic, 3D) of pregnant women are taken on modern, digital equipment, providing minimal radiation exposure.
+One scan should not affect the fetus’s development.

 Is anesthesia dangerous?

-It can and should be used by pregnant women – especially if the situation requires it.
-Local anesthesia will save discomfort while the dentist prepares the teeth for veneers.
+Anesthesia can be administered to pregnant women if it makes them feel more comfortable.
+Local anesthesia will prevent discomfort while the dentist prepares the teeth for veneer installation.

-There is no special anesthetic developed for pregnant women, but modern medicine helps to find a safe compound for the expectant mother and her baby.
+There is no special anesthetic developed for pregnant women.
+Nevertheless, modern medicine aids in finding a safe compound for the expectant mother and her baby.

 At Svetlana Dental & Esthetic Center, we use an anesthetic without epinephrine.
-The preparation and placement of veneers during pregnancy will be comfortable!
+The preparation and installment of veneers during pregnancy will be a comfortable experience!

 Tooth and gum sensitivity

 During pregnancy, a woman’s body significantly increases the need for calcium by 1.5 times.
-If it is not enough, the fetus starts to get the deficit from the bone tissue and hard tissues of the mother’s teeth.
+If there is not enough calcium, the fetus acquires the deficit from the bone tissue and hard tissues of the mother’s teeth.
 In this clinical situation, the remineralizing properties of saliva are reduced and tooth enamel is weakened.
 This leads to hyperaesthesia, i.e. hypersensitivity of the teeth.

 Are you experiencing pain while brushing your teeth?
 The reason may be hormonal shifts in the body, reduced immunity, lack of vitamin C, or insufficient oral hygiene.

-It is important to find an experienced dentist who will take into account all these nuances because before placing veneers, you need to prepare the tooth enamel and remove plaque and calculus.
+It is important to find an experienced dentist who will take into account all these nuances before veneer installation.
+The dentist needs to prepare the tooth enamel and remove plaque and calculus.

 Your comfort

-An important factor is how you will feel during treatment.
-For example, some are afraid of the sound of a drill or, in general, feel stressed when they get into the dental chair.
-And some expectant mothers cannot lie on their backs for long periods.
+We want you to feel comfortable at the dentist.
+Some are afraid of the sound of the drill or, in general, feel stressed when they sit in the dental chair.
+Some expectant mothers cannot lie on their backs for long periods of time.
 In this case, it is possible to postpone the placement of veneers during pregnancy to avoid experiencing negative emotions that can harm the fetus.

-How do you know if you can have veneers placed during pregnancy?
+How do you know if you can have veneers installed during pregnancy?

-Make an appointment for a consultation with your dentist.
-Only after an examination, consultation, and diagnosis, they can determine the possibility of placing veneers during pregnancy.
+Schedule an appointment for a consultation with your dentist!
+Only after examination, consultation, and diagnosis can they determine the possibility of veneer installation during pregnancy.

 How should you care for veneers during pregnancy?

-Dental care during pregnancy is always necessary, whether you wear veneers or not.
-Let’s list the main procedures that dentists recommend during this period.
+Dental care during pregnancy is always necessary, whether you have veneers or not.
+Let’s list some positive habits recommended by dentists to have during pregnancy.

 Brush your teeth with a medium-hard brush and toothpaste that does not contain abrasive ingredients